tropiano4/tropiano-srg/README.md

 * "operators.py" - Creates momentum-space operators for NN observables.

 * "run_magnus.py" - Magnus-evolves a specified Hamiltonian using scripts from the Magnus_codes folder.
-Work in progress.

 * "run_srg.py" - SRG-evolves a specified Hamiltonian using scripts from the SRG_codes folder.